VFIC Summer Research Grants

-The Virginia Foundation for Independent Colleges (VFIC) awards summer research grants to VWC students in the sciences.
-The goal of these awards is to encourage undergraduate research in the sciences at Virginia’s private institutions of higher learning.
+The Virginia Foundation for Independent Colleges (VFIC) awards summer research grants to VWC students in the natural sciences.
+The goal of these awards is to encourage undergraduate research in the natural sciences at Virginia’s private institutions of higher learning.
 In summer 2014, VFIC awarded research grants to two Virginia Wesleyan students.

-To apply for the summer 2014 VFIC research grants, VWC students submit an online application.
-This application will be made available in spring 2014.
+To apply for a summer 2015 VFIC research grant, VWC students submit an online application, which is located here.
+This application is due on Monday, April 20th.

 Funds for VFIC research grants may be applied toward expenses related to research, including equipment, software, travel, room and board on campus, and a stipend.